-NU 804 Emerging Concepts in Informatics (2)
+NU 804 Emerging Concepts Informatics (2)

-Gives the advanced practice nurse the necessary computing skills to critically assess, plan, interview, and evaluate health care delivery.
-Discussion topics include how the advanced practice nurse gathers, stores, retrieves, and utilizes data.
-Content on utilization of the computer to search for information and data are included.
-Prerequisite: Admission to the MSN or DNP Program or consent of instructor.
+Gives the advanced practice nurse the necessary computing skills to critically assess, plan, intervene, and evaluate health care delivery.
+Discussion topics will include how the advanced practice nurse gathers, stores, retrieves, and utilizes data.
+Content on utilization of the computer to search for information and data will be included.
+Prerequisite: Admission to DNP program or consent of instructor.